 He gives recitals at festivals in Europe, Russia and America.
-He collaborates with such musicians as Éric Aubier, Agnes Mellon, André Cogné, Jean Bélliard, Daniel Grénel, Serge Delmas, Narek Hakhnazaryan, Jean Tubéry, Philippe Bernold, Emmanuelle Bertrand among others.
+He collaborates with such musicians as Éric Aubier, Agnes Mellon, André Cogné, Serge Delmas, Narek Hakhnazaryan, Jean Tubéry, Philippe Bernold, Emmanuelle Bertrand among others.

-Karev’s works as a composer include Dulce memoriae for symphony orchestra, Mots interrompus for organ and symphony orchestra, La Chanson des Pierres for narrator and orchestra, 3 Nuovi sonetti religiosi for the reader, organ and ensemble.
-Composer’s latest works include the opera L'affaire Eurêka for soprano, mezzo-soprano and piano, which will premiere in 2018 at the festival in Avignon, and a poem for the choir and orchestra Die Engel to verse by Rilke.
+Leonid Karev’s works as a composer include Dulce memoriae for symphony orchestra, Mots interrompus for organ and symphony orchestra, La Chanson des pierres for narrator and orchestra, 3 Nuovi sonetti religiosi for the reader, organ and ensemble, the opera L’Affaire eurêka for soprano, mezzo-soprano and piano and a poem for the choir and orchestra Die Engel to verse by Rilke.

-Karev is currently the organist at the Church of the Assumption of the Virgin in Paris and a professor at the Conservatoires of Paris.
+Karev is currently the organist at the Church of the Assumption of the Virgin in Paris and a professor at the Conservatoire de Paris.